fyrchik/neofs-sdk-go/README.md

 ```

 ### pool
-Simple pool for managing connections to NeoFS nodes.
+Simple pool for managing connections to FrostFS nodes.

 ### acl, checksum, version, signature
 Contain simple API wrappers.

 ### logger
-Wrapper over `zap.Logger` which is used across NeoFS codebase.
+Wrapper over `zap.Logger` which is used across FrostFS codebase.

 ### util
 Utilities for working with signature-related code.